DSUmjham/patch-hunter/README.md

 # patch-hunter
-The **patch-hunter** docker container ingests two subject firmware files (.bins) and performs automated patch analysis on them.
-This suite of tools generates extracted firmware images and allows analysts to quickly identify file modificaitons, additions, and deletions between two versions.
+The **patch-hunter** Docker container ingests two subject firmware files (.bins) and performs automated patch analysis on them.
+This suite of tools generates extracted firmware images and allows analysts to quickly identify file modifications, additions, and deletions between two versions.

 ## Running patch-hunter
 1. Build the Docker image after cloning it from this repo: